-This bill amends the Code of West Virginia to require judicial officers to consider the residency status of individuals charged with misdemeanor offenses when determining bail and conditions for pretrial release.
-Specifically, it mandates that in assessing "good cause" for release, judicial officers must evaluate whether the accused is a resident of West Virginia or the United States, their ties to the community, and the risk of flight.
-Additionally, the bill introduces new considerations for determining the conditions of release, emphasizing the importance of the individual's residency status alongside other factors such as the nature of the offense and the potential penalty.
+This bill amends the Code of West Virginia to require judicial officers to consider the residency status of individuals charged with misdemeanor offenses when determining bail and conditions of pretrial release.
+Specifically, it mandates that in assessing "good cause" for release, judicial officers must evaluate whether the accused is a resident of West Virginia or the United States, has community ties, and poses a flight risk.
+The bill also introduces new considerations for determining the conditions of release, emphasizing the importance of the individual's residency status alongside other factors such as the nature of the offense and the accused's criminal history.

 Statutes affected: Introduced Version: 62-1C-1a